-Projects and Builds
+Projects and Pipelines

-On the “Add Projects” page, you can either Set Up any project that you are the owner of on your VCS, or, Follow any project in your organization to gain access to its pipelines and to subscribe to email notifications for the project’s status.
+- Follow any project in your organization to gain access to its pipelines and to subscribe to email notifications for the project’s status.

 The Project Administrator is the user who adds a GitHub or Bitbucket repository to CircleCI as a Project.
 A User is an individual user within an org.
 A CircleCI user is anyone who can log in to the CircleCI platform with a username and password.
 Users must be added to a GitHub or Bitbucket org to view or follow associated CircleCI projects.
 Users may not view project data that is stored in environment variables.